Samir El Mourabet

-Samir El Mourabet (سمير المرابط; born 6 October 2005) is a professional football player who plays as a defender for Ligue 1 club Strasbourg.
-Born in France, he is a youth international for Morocco.
+Samir El Mourabet (سمير المرابط; born 6 October 2005) is a professional football player who plays as a midfielder for Ligue 1 club Strasbourg.
+Born in France, he represents the Morocco national team.

-Career
+Club career

 El Mourabet joined the youth academy of Strasbourg as a youth, before switching to futsal with Lyon Futsal, returning to Strasbourg in 2022.
 On 6 January 2024, he made his senior and professional debut with Strasbourg in a 4–0 Coupe de France win over Avoine OCC.
 On 27 May 2024, he signed his first professional contract with Strasbourg until 2027.

 International career

 Born in France, El Mourabet is of Moroccan descent.
 He played for the France Futsal U19s in 2022.
 He is a youth international for Morocco, having played for the Morocco U20s starting in 2023.

+On 26 May 2026, El Mourabet was selected in the 26-man squad for the 2026 FIFA World Cup.